JacobTessers/Final-Project/Hackmd_Presentation.md

 ## The Client

--  Daryl Cecile (software developer at Capital One) founded Project Function.
+-  Daryl Cecile (software developer at Capital One) is one of the founders of Project Function.
+-  Rizwana Khan is the other founder, but I didn't meet her.
-- [Project Function](https://projectfunction.io/) has since 2018 taught over 76 courses in Web Development, Design with Unity and general coding.
+- [Project Function](https://projectfunction.io/) has since 2018 taught over 95 sessions in Web Development, Design with Unity and general coding.
 - User friendly to beginner and experienced tech learners.
-- Courses free of charge.
+- Sessions are free of charge.
 - Large focus on helping minorities succeed in tech.

 ---